top of page

 David ‘Dai’ Harvey

-David ‘Dai’ Harvey is a dairy and market development specialist with 30 years’ experience working across Africa.
-Dai provides technical expertise and management support to the RJAHS Dairy for Development portfolio across the region.
+David ‘Dai’ Harvey is a dairy and market development specialist with 40 years’ experience working across Africa.
+Dai provides technical expertise and management support to the RJA&HS Dairy for Development portfolio across the region.
+He is also the current Vice President for Africa for the World Jersey Cattle Bureau.

-Currently Global Technical Director with Land O’ Lakes Venture37 programme, he has livelihood development experience across numerous value chains and countries in Africa and globally, working with both private sector and development sector actors.
-Much of this work has focused on integrating smallholder farmers into formal value chains.
+Formally the Global Technical Director with Land O’ Lakes Venture 37, he provided management and technical oversite for multimillion dollar investments in numerous market systems and countries in Africa and globally, working with private, public and development sector actors.
+Much of this work has focused on integrating smallholder farmers into formal market systems.
 Dai is still actively involved in his home farm in northern Zambia where his herd of Jerseys supplies the local district’s towns.
-While based in Zambia he was the chairperson of the Herd book Society of Zambia and had great success breeding Dairy Championship winning Jerseys.
+While based in Zambia, he was the chairperson of the Herdbook Society of Zambia and had great success breeding Dairy Championship winning Jerseys.

 Sam Houiellebecq